jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Pricing/Billing-Overview.md

 Access traffic: refers to the accumulative value of network traffic consumed, including downlink traffic of Internet, downlink traffic of Intranet, uplink traffic of Internet, uplink traffic of Intranet, CDN back-to-origin downlink traffic and data synchronization traffic;

-Request time: request time for calling Object Storage Service API.
-User console actions also are implemented by calling API, so when using console to operate on Object Storage Service, number of requests will be generated as well.
+Number of Requests: Number of requests for calling JD Cloud & AI OSS API.
+The Console operation, data synchronization operation and life cycle management are also implemented by calling APIs, so the number of requests will be generated as well during the use;

 Cloud data processing: refers to the data processing fees from using cloud data processing, including the file output duration of audio and video transcoding service and number of snapshots of video snapshot service.